pinedalaraaa/baybayin-ocr-rnn/README.md

     tesseract --tessdata-dir [/path/to/tessdata-directory] [image_to_be_tested.png] stdout -l [my_custom_model] --psm [6]
     ```

-## HOW TO ADD A NEW TRAINED MODEL TO TESSERACT
+## How to add a newly trained model to Tesseract

 1. Clone this repository.

-2. Navigate to the cloned repository: e.g. ~/Desktop/ocr-with-rnn-translation
+2. Navigate to the cloned repository: e.g. ~/Desktop/baybayin-ocr-rnn

 2. Copy new model to tesstrain directory
 sudo cp [source location of trained model] [destination location]